The Ballad of Halo Jones: Development

 In his introductions to the three 1986 Titan editions, Moore described its genesis.
 The story was designed from the outset to avoid the typical 2000 AD story elements: "guns, guys and gore."
-Moore said that he had "no inclination to unleash yet another 'Tough Bitch With A Disintegrator And An Extra Y-Chromosome' upon the world".
+Moore said that he had "no inclination to unleash yet another 'Tough Bitch with a Disintegrator and an Extra Y-Chromosome' upon the world".
 The idea to base the strip around an ordinary, unremarkable woman, typical of the society she lived in, was also very different for 2000 AD.

 Gibson and Moore designed the world that Halo would live in with as much detail as possible.
 Book One may have been mildly criticised for dropping readers into a future world with no explanation of its social structure, culture, language etc., but the Introduction explains that it was designed to reveal aspects of this carefully constructed world in subtle and clever ways.
 In this book the creators introduce the reader to 50th-century politics, social problems, diet, cults, music, futuristic slang, fashion and also an ongoing off-world war that is clearly taking place in the background.

 Moore and Gibson's collaboration paid off when the go-ahead for a second series was given.
 Both men were excited about where the story was heading and Book Two expanded upon what they had created before.
 They upped the action quotient and also created some shattering emotional scenes.
 Moore has said that the character of "the Glyph", introduced in Book Two, clinched the book's success (according to his comments in the introduction to the Titan Books collected edition in 1986).

 Creator cameos

 Both Ian Gibson and Alan Moore make a cameo appearance in the series.
 In Book 3, when Halo first arrives at the Glory Barge on the planet Pwuc (where she meets Toy recruiting soldiers for the Terran army), Gibson and Moore appear as two figures in the crowd – a bearded man holding a pencil and another man holding a paintbrush.
-Alan Moore can also be seen being rickshawed through the rainy street on the planet Hispus after Halo has signed her release papers.
+Moore can also be seen being rickshawed through the rainy street on the planet Hispus after Halo has signed her release papers.